 Install A Security System

 Before you leave, consider having a security system installed in your home to keep it extra safe.
-Some people may be aware that your home is unoccupied, or perhaps there may be signs that no one is home.
-This presents an opportune time for thieves to break in.
+Some people may become aware that your home is unoccupied, which can present an opportune time for thieves to break in.

 To deter them, install a security system that may consist of a monitored alarm or motion-sensor lights.
 Not only with this keep your home more secure, but it may also reduce the premiums paid on an insurance policy.